lsu-ddem/LSU-Pathways-Main/content/about/_index.md

 <br>
  </center>

- ## <b> Why Be a Part of LSU STEM Pathways? </b>
+ ### <b> Why Be a Part of LSU STEM Pathways? </b>
 <br>

- School districts, teachers, and students all benefit from participating in LSU Pathways.
+School districts, teachers, and students all benefit from participating in LSU STEM Pathways through:

-  - School districts receive additional CTE/CDF funding, earn accountability points for industry-based certifications and dual enrollment credit, and bolster their strength of diploma and interests & opportunities indices.
-  - Teachers discover new ways to engage their students and earn STEM certifications for expanded career options, including graduate certification opportunities.
-  - Students obtain access to exciting material and earn a state- approved STEM seal on their school diploma, which enhances their post-graduation career and educational opportunities, including LSU scholarships.
+- Workforce-aligned STEM curriculum connected to high-demand careers
+- Dual enrollment opportunities that provide college credit while in high school
+- Access to industry-based credentials that strengthen career readiness which are supported by CDF/CTE funding and can contribute to the career accelerator for school accountability points
+- Hands-on, project-based learning experiences tied to real-world applications
+- Professional development, instructional support, and customized learning management to support course delivery by teachers
+- Strong connections between K–12 education, higher education, and industry partners

 <br>